Edwardd02/FuXee/README.md

-# Fusee / 复序
+# FuXee / 复序

 [English](#english) | [简体中文](#简体中文)

 ## English

 ### Description
-Fusee is a modern, user-friendly batch file renaming tool with a clean Material Design interface.
+FuXee is a modern, user-friendly batch file renaming tool with a clean Material Design interface.
 It allows you to easily rename multiple files and folders with features like adding prefixes/suffixes, text replacement, and name capitalization.

 ### Features
 - Add prefix or suffix to file names